 That model remains among the best selling Nomos watches today, and its design has influenced all other Nomos watches which followed its release.

-The new Nomos Tangente Neomatik 41 updates that watch to a larger case size of 41 mm, and incorporates a brand new automatic winding mechanical movement.
+The Nomos Tangente Neomatik 41 updates that watch to a larger case size of 41 mm, and incorporates an automatic winding mechanical movement.

 Almost all Swiss and German mechanical watches warn against using the date quick set feature between the hours of 9 PM to 3 AM to avoid damaging the movement, but the DUW 6101 has been engineered in such as way that these rules do not apply.